dzek69/ezez-utils/README.md

 - `safe` - runs function and returns its result or default value if function throws an error

 ### Flow related
+- `ignore` - execute a callback and ignore its result, errors, or promise rejections
 - `later` - create a promise you can resolve later, outside of Promise constructor
 - `mapAsync` - map an array asynchronously if sync version blocks your event loop for too long
 - `noop` - do nothing
+- `race` - timeout your promises while keeping TypeScript types correct
 - `rethrow` - throw given value
+- `retry` - execute Promise-returning in a loop until it resolves
 - `seq` - sequentially execute Promise-returning functions until one returns a value
-- `retry` - execute Promise-returning in a loop until it resolves
 - `wait` - wait given amount of time (async)
+- `waitFor` - wait for a condition to be true, checking every given amount of time
 - `waitSync` - wait given amount of time (sync)
-- `waitFor` - wait for a condition to be true, checking every given amount of time

 ### Various
 - `get` - extract a value from a deep object using specified path, optionally with a default value
 - `getMultiple` - same as above, but test multiple paths
+- `isEmpty` - check if given value is empty
+- `memoize` - memoize a function, caching the result of the last call
 - `set` - set a value in a deep object using specified path
 - `setImmutable` - set a value in a deep object using specified path, but return a new object
-- `isEmpty` - check if given value is empty
 - `throttle` - throttle a function, very configurable
 - `truthy` - is value truthy? (useful for filtering with more correct TypeScript support than `filter(Boolean)`)